Orchid Potting Mix:

 If you are wondering what orchid potting mix I use, well...
 That's hard to say.
 Each orchid has its own preference and I try to adapt with what it's likes and dislikes are.
 For starers, I recommend you get a bag of general orchid bark (Affiliate Link)

 that is a all-for-one type bark but of an excellent quality, and adapt it with Sphagnum moss (Affiliate Link)

 , and Perlite (Affiliate Link)

 .
 That is a good recipe to start off as a beginner.

 If this information was of any help or clarified any doubts you had, please mention so in the comments.
-We love to interact with other orchid enthusiasts, and can share from our experiences.
+I love to interact with other orchid enthusiasts, and all can learn from our experiences.